Int. No. 487-A

 Be it enacted by the Council as follows:

-1. routine office equipment used primarily used for departmental administrative purposes;
+1. routine office equipment used primarily for departmental administrative purposes;

 2. parking ticket devices;